 – 12 inches (1 foot) of moving water can make even the average family car move.
 This is due to the wheels losing their grip of the road which in turn makes the driver lose control and float into other objects or cars.

-6. If you have driven too fast through floods it may cause your tyres to lose contact with the road and lose your steering control; this is called aquaplaning.
+– 24 inches (2 feet) of flowing water can sweep away MOST vehicles, this includes large four-wheel drive cars. - If you have driven too fast through floods it may cause your tyres to lose contact with the road and lose your steering control; this is called aquaplaning.
 To gain control of your car again, first STAY CALM.
 Staying calm is key to helping you make the right decisions at this time.
 If you have an automatic car then disengage this function first.
 Avoid slamming on the breaks and turning your steering wheel forcefully to try to regain control as both of these can send you into a skid.
 All you need to do is just gently turn the steering wheel into the direction you wish to go and if you need to break then again do this gently with light pumping actions.
 This should allow the tyres to regain grip on the road and let you to regain control of your car.

-7. If you have managed to get through a flooded road safely, always check your breaks are still working.
+- If you have managed to get through a flooded road safely, always check your breaks are still working.
 Do this as soon as it is safe to do so after driving though the water.
 If your engine cuts out after driving through the flooding, do not attempt to restart the car as engine damage may occur.
 Call for assistance and have your vehicle properly checked over.

-8. Driving through floods at any speed above a slow crawl can splash water onto pavements and therefore soak cyclists and pedestrians.
+- Driving through floods at any speed above a slow crawl can splash water onto pavements and therefore soak cyclists and pedestrians.
 Be considerate… not only is this dangerous but it is also illegal.
 You could be awarded 3 to 9 points on your licence and be given a large fine if it is considered that you were driving without reasonable consideration for other road users.